EmergeTools/ETTrace/README.md

 ## Using

 Launch your app and run `./Runner/perf_analysis -b [YOUR_BUNDLE_ID] -i [YOUR_SIM_UUID]`.
 Get the sim UUID from `xcrun xctrace list devices`.
-After profiling, open the output.json file on https://emergetools.com/flamegraph
+After profiling, the result will be displayed on https://emergetools.com/flamegraph